TowerBrook Capital Partners: Business model

-TowerBrook operates two fund types, private equity and structured opportunities.
+TowerBrook operates three fund types: private equity, growth equity, and structured opportunities.
 TowerBrook's website states that its private equity strategy is "based on the focused, proprietary sourcing of selected, control-oriented" investments in large and midsize companies, where the firm has “identified scope for significant further improvement and value creation."
 The firm's Structured Opportunities Funds make minority investments in a range of businesses, "principally via structured asset and structured equity investments."
 The firm publishes an annual "Responsible Ownership Report", and is a signatory to the United Nations Principles for Responsible Investment Initiative (PRI).
 Towerbrook is a certified B Corporation.

 Locations

-TowerBrook is co-headquartered in London, England and New York City.
-The firm also has offices in Madrid, Spain and Frankfurt, Germany, and a representative office in Amsterdam.
-It previously had an office in San Francisco, California and also in Munich.
+TowerBrook is co-headquartered in London, England, and New York City.

 Key people

-The firm is led by its founders, Neal Moszkowski, and Ramez Sousou, who are its co-chairs and co-CEOs, and are based in New York and London, respectively.
-TowerBrook's 23-member senior advisory board includes David J. Barger, Daniel Bernard, Anne Bouverot, Dave Checketts, Andrew Feldman, Trevor Fetter, Alan Fishman, Reuben Jeffery III, Marwan Lahoud and Gareth Penny.
+The firm is led by its founders, Neal Moszkowski, and Ramez Sousou, who are its co-chairs and co-CEOs and are based in New York and London, respectively.

 Philanthropy

 The TowerBrook Foundation is a charitable organization established by the partners of the firm in 2006.
 It has donated to nonprofits such as City Year and Habitat for Humanity.